Arts and Education

 Juried Art Exhibitions

-The 2016 show is completed.
-Thank you to artists, patrons, visitors and volunteers.
-Here are this year's award winners and sales.
+Thank you to artists, patrons, visitors and volunteers who made the 2016 show a success.
+Here are the 2016 winners and sales.

 The show is an amazing variety of original, one-of-a-kind works of art by national artists demonstrating mastery of design, technique, and creativity utilizing a range of media.
 Thousands of visitors flock to our campus to view the show, purchase art and vote for their favorites.